 There are several simple bath treatment for eczema which can be easily prepared to bring relief to your skin.
 To look forward to an effective bath treatment, typically you will need to try different itch relieving methods and find one that works for you.
 Base on National Eczema Organization, they have suggested several bath treatments :

 In severe eczema with broken skin, it tends to attract bacteria and sea salt in the bath water can help to kill bacteria.
-I used dead sea salt because it is naturally rich in minerals.
+You should use dead sea salt because it is naturally rich in minerals.
 The balance of the salts in Dead Sea water are magnesium, potassium, calcium chloride, and bromides.
 Magnesium is important for both combating stress and fluid retention, slowing skin aging, and calming the nervous system.
 Calcium is effective at preventing water retention, increasing circulation, and strengthening bones and nails.
 Potassium energizes the body, helps to balance skin moisture, and is a crucial mineral to replenish following intense exercise.
 Sodium is important for the lymphatic fluid balance (this in turn is important for immune system function).
 So we can see that bathing in high-quality sea salt could replenish the minerals that are critical to our skin metabolism.

 Baking Soda Bath